MiragianCycle/OVIWrite/README.md

 # **2025 Update: Project Pause And Call for Maintainers**

-Looking at the PRs and Issues for this repo, you will see that I have not been as involved or attentive as as I should be.
+It's been apparent for a while that I haven't been as involved or as attentive of OVIWrite as I should be.
+You needn't look beyond my belated responses to PRs and issues to confirm this.

-There are many reasons for this: work primarily (as in actual writing work, not procrastinating  with apparent technical debt over a software project), and because  I've moved to Emacs.
+There are many reasons for this: work primarily (as in actual writing work, not fighting apparent technical debt over a software project), and because  I've moved to Emacs.

 Setting up Emacs for the same scope of work as OVIWrite was considerably easier than it was on Neovim: the eco-system for writing/prose work/note-taking/personal knowledge management already exists in Emacs land, is mature, well-maintained, and honestly a joy to use.

-The result: I find myself writing more and barely tinkering config files as I did with OVIWrite.
+Creating an IWE out of Emacs was barely a couple of days work around Nov 2024; almost a year later, I find myself writing more and barely tinkering config files as I did with OVIWrite.
+This is despite the fact that I've grown to love Emacs-Lisp.

-That is why I am seeking to pass this project on to someone who is interested in taking over maintenance.
-Please reach out if you are interested, and I will be happy to pass the reigns on to you.
+My point is that is I am seeking to pass this project on to someone who is interested in taking over maintenance.
+Please reach out if you are interested, and I'll be happy to pass the reigns over to you.

+Is there an ideal person(s) who would be best suited for leading a project like this?

+Obviously, I---and our small group of users---would want a writer or writer(s) to helm these efforts, if only because such a person(s) would understand and empathize with our core audience and their need to have a writing tool that goes beyond the capabilities of conventional word processors.

+Such a person should also not be overawed by a code base---while this OVIWrite config is relatively small and simple in scope, to call it a *code base* would be a stretch, it still requires writers who aren't afraid to get their hands dirty with lua code.
+In short, the role of OVIWrite's maintainer is someone who falls in the intersection between writing and hacking (I use the term 'hacking' in its broader, positive connotation: i.e. someone skilled enough in the use of computer technology to be able to create tools for their individual use.)

-A deep note of gratitude to the Neovim community for making me feel welcome, aiding me when I ran into inevitable technical issues that were way over my head.
+A deep note of gratitude to the Neovim community for making me feel welcome, and for always helping me when I ran into inevitable technical issues that were way over my head.

-A big thank you also to the OVIWrite's many users.
+A big thank you also to the OVIWrite's many users (all dozen or so of you).
 When I undertook this silly project to create an IWE out of a programmer's tool, I was pretty sure that no other writer would ever have any use for it.

-I was proven wrong.
+How wrong I was.

-Many of you have emailed---and continue to email---with kind words and technical queries.
+Many of you have emailed---and continue to email---with kind words, general observations, and technical queries.
 The 20 year old me who dropped out of his undergrad computer science degree because *he didn't understand how to code* would be very surprised and confused at this turn of events.

 Finally, happy writing!
 Go create amazing stories, characters and worlds for the rest of us to wander in.